 - Nonchalant Dodge: He casually sidesteps the Interceptor's mast falling on him.

 - Noodle Incident: At World's End reveals that Barbossa has taught Jack the Monkey to shoot a gun.
 Just what in the name of Davy Jones' Locker occurred to make that an actual necessity?

 - Not in This for Your Revolution: In regards to his "loyalties" to the crown.
-He doesn't actually care about preventing the Spaniards from using the Fountain of Youth as much as he only worked with the British navy as an excuse to exact revenge on Blackbeard for the latter stealing the Black Pearl which also cost him his leg.
+He doesn't actually care about preventing the Spaniards from using the Fountain of Youth as much as he only worked with the Royal Navy as an excuse to exact revenge on Blackbeard for the latter stealing the Black Pearl, which also cost him his leg.

 - Not So Different: In the fourth movie, Barbossa has his ship stolen by Blackbeard and becomes consumed with his desire for vengeance.
 He briefly becomes employed by the crown as well, defecting in the end.
 Karma's a bitch, but at least Jack and Barbossa have some common ground.
 Also much like Jack, he's a trickster, far more intelligent than he lets on and a charismatic leader.
 In the commentary for the first film, the writers even compare them as though they were two demi-gods, playing chess with the lives of the other characters.

 - Notorious Parent: He is a dangerous pirate responsible for numerous crimes and Dead Man Tell No Tales reveals that he is Carina's father.

 - The Only One Allowed to Defeat You: With respect to Jack.